The number of active advertisers using the Facebook Ads Manager more than doubled from 3 Million in 2016 to 9 Million in 2020.

 Considering that 71% of American adults (and 74% of high income earners $75K+) spend an average of 38 minutes on Facebook each day.

 Simply put, Facebook Ads can be highly effective in reaching prospective leads or customers.

 However, getting started with Facebook Ads can be overwhelming.

 So, we put together a comprehensive Facebook Ads Manager guide to review key 🔑 sections of the ads manager.

-If you see anything I missed, please let me know on Twitter or in the comments below.
+If you see anything we missed, please let us know in the comments below.

-Facebook Ads Manager Tutorial – Table Of Contents
+Facebook Ads Manager Guide – Table Of Contents